 The Paducah Board of Commissioners introduced a measure during Tuesday night's meeting authorizing the closure of 15,460 square feet of North 3rd Street between Harrison Street and Executive Blvd.

-Commissioners also introduced an ordinance to amend the Code of Ordinances to abolish 911 Landline Fees.
+Commissioners also introduced an ordinance to amend the Code of Ordinances to abolish 911 landline fees.

 Currently, Paducah’s code authorizes a $2.50 per month landline fee to be collected by companies providing telephone service to city residents.
+Over the years, the number of landlines has been greatly reduced.

 Last year the city authorized an interlocal agreement between the city and county for the provision of emergency 911 services and created the 911 parcel fee.
 As part of that agreement, the city and county agreed to abolish all landline fees.

-In addition, Greater Paducah Economic Development President/CEO Bruce Wilcox discussed with the Paducah Board of Commissioners a grant opportunity through the Kentucky Product Development Initiative overseen by the Cabinet for Economic Development.
+The funding is available through the Kentucky Product Development Initiative overseen by the Cabinet for Economic Development.

-Commissioners will not meet February 25th due to a lack of a quorum.
+Commissioners will not meet on February 25th due to a lack of a quorum.
 A called meeting will be held March 4th.

 Advertisement